q-viper/q-viper.github.io/_posts/2020-10-20-corn-infection-detection-data-preparation.md

 ## Introduction
 Here on this blog, I will be giving a gentle introduction about how to do Region Based Detection project on python from scratch.
 The scratch means from image capturing to the model release.
 We have seen lots of computer vision progress but most of them are state of the art and only few of them are helping our Agriculture and Farming.

-### How am i here?
+### How am I here?
 My first idea of a project was to create a Computer Vision system that can detect the dead hen from the healthy one but data preparation was not done hence it never started.
 But when on this lockdown, I was at dad's corn field then I saw infections on corn leaves.
 Not only ours but entire village's corn leaves were infected/eaten by some pest American fall armyworm (Nepali name <i>American Fauji Kira</i>).
 So I decided to do something about it.
 I took images and then tried to find the portion where possibly the infection might have been.
 Note that this entire project is nowhere to be completed yet by me because of my internet problems but I have managed to work little bit and the entire progress file is provided on the [GitHub link](https://github.com/q-viper/Corn-Infection-Detection/blob/master/Progress.md) about how this project completed and how much time did it take.
 I am also going to request you to look over the [dataset](https://www.kaggle.com/qramkrishna/corn-leaf-infection-dataset) and then try your own solution.

 ## Credits
 I am living on village and my option of internet is cellular data.
 From the help of Vikram Krishna, I am using larger data packs these days.
-I want to give him huge credits. <strike>And also i will transfer these dataset to public domain soon.</strike> These dataset are available.
+I want to give him huge credits. <strike>And also I will transfer these dataset to public domain soon.</strike> These dataset are available.

 ## Image Acquistion
 Images are taken by myself from the ground using my phone Samsung Galaxy J2 and Samsung Galaxy A30, average image dimension is 3000 by 3500.
 I have collected 2k+ for each infected/non-infected leaves images.
 Sample images are given below.